Hairstreaks

 Brown Hairstreak – 2018 (FR)

-The Brown Hairstreak (Thecla betula), like the Purple Hairstreak (Hypaurotis quercus), is often found in the tops of the trees.
+The Brown Hairstreak (Thecla betula), like the Purple Hairstreak (Hypaurotis quercus), is often found on the tops of trees.
 This hairstreak is hardly seen in the North of the Netherlands.
 During my holidays in France, in the Vendée, I came across this beautiful orange butterfly for the first time.
 The top of the wing is dark brown.
 The female has a large, prominent kidney-shaped orange spot on the forewing.
 The underside of the wing is light brown to orange with an orange band across the hindwing along the termen.
 Striking are the two white cross lines on the underside of the hindwing, the innermost of which runs from the costa to the middle of the wing.
 Between those white thin lines is a dark orange band.
 On the hindwing, there is a rather large, striking tail.
 The wingspan is 38-40mm and the flying period is in one generation from July to October.
 Host plant: Blackthorn.
 Dutch name: Sleedoornpage.
 Frisian name: Krikelbeampaazje.